evahteri/jwt_auth_api/README.md

 - The server responds with an error and explanation if the JWT is invalid.

+### Possible HTTP response codes and explanations

+- 200: The request was successful and the JWT provided is valid
+- 400: There was a problem in the request format (i.e. missing header)
+- 422: The request was formed correctly but the JWT token was invalid due to an error (i.e. Token expired) or could not be verified (i.e. invalid x5u)

 ### Creating a valid RS256 JWT token and serving the public key locally for demonstrative purposes and integration testing

 - Navigate to backend_for_testing directory